-The National Policy Objectives (NPOs) under the NPF, and Regional Policy Objectives (RPOs) under the RSES will therefore, to a large extent, determine the approach of your planning authority to the content and detail of the plan, including the core strategy and the associated settlement hierarchy.
-The NPF Implementation Roadmap and the relevant Specific Planning Policy Requirements (SPPRs) contained in Ministerial guidelines under section 28, will also be key determinants in making the core strategy for your functional area.
+The National Policy Objectives (NPOs) under the NPF, and Regional Policy Objectives (RPOs) under the RSES will therefore, to a large extent, determine the approach of your planning authority to the content and detail of the plan, including the core strategy.
+The NPF Implementation Roadmap (2018) and the relevant Specific Planning Policy Requirements (SPPRs) contained in Ministerial guidelines issued under section 28 of the Act, will also be key determinants in making the core strategy for your functional area.